Samrat-14/shareMe_full/README.md

 ## Features

 * Login to experience the beauty of the gallery and share photos.
-* Create am awesome profile with all your favourite photos.
+* Create an awesome profile with all your favourite photos.
 * Favourite your liked photos to filter them out efficiently.
 * Several sorted categories to keep the gallery sorted.
 * Download the photos with just one click.